hcgatewood23/hcgatewood23.github.io/src/plex_hello.md

 Overseerr is how you **request** new movies and shows.

 - **Request media**: Request movies and shows you'd like added.
 They'll usually take 15 minutes or so to download and become available.
+By default you'll have a limited number of downloads per week, but don't worry, it refreshes every week.
 - **Report issues**: If you find a low-quality movie, or other issue, use Overseerr to report it.